top of page

 5. Project Inspiration

 Now’s your chance to share the mood.
-Pull together images that capture the aesthetic, mood, color story, and architectural direction for the project.
+Pull together images that capture the aesthetic, mood, color story, and architectural direction of the project.
 This section is where your client begins to see their vision—elevated through your eyes.
+Include:

 6. Project Goals